soliantconsulting/fms-webd-oauth-remote-fixed/README.txt

 This version is for use on web site that does not run on FileMaker Server.
 It does require some HTML and JS to be on your FileMaker Server.
-See the companion repo: <TBD>
+See the companion repo: https://github.com/wimdecorte/fms-webd-oauth-remote-companion

 See this blog post for how it works:
 <TBD>

-This functionality already exists for logging in with regular FileMaker accounts, see this resource: https://github.com/bharlow/fm-webdirect-custom
+This functionality to fully customize the login experience already exists for logging in with regular FileMaker accounts, see this resource: https://github.com/bharlow/fm-webdirect-custom

 Enjoy!